adjust/cordova_sdk/README.md

 and revenue events with duplicate transaction IDs are skipped.
 This is especially useful for In-App Purchase tracking.
 You can see an example below.

-If you want to track in-app purchases, please make sure to call the `trackEvent` only if the transaction is finished and item is purchased.
+If you want to track in-app purchases, please make sure to call the `trackEvent` only if the transaction is finished and an item is purchased.
 That way you can avoid tracking revenue that is not actually being generated.

 ```js